General Committee Guidelines

 - As soon as chairs or co-chairs are elected, they (or designee) forward their name to the President's Office.
 The Executive Team sponsor of the committee and the chair of the Council to Coordinate Standing Committees (CCSC) are then responsible for recording the committee records.

-- The chair is responsible for updating the committee’s email (example: email@example.com) “user authorizations” through CTS.
-In addition, the chair is responsible for updating the committee’s webpage contact information, via the Service Request System.
+- The chair is responsible for updating the committee’s email (example: firstname.lastname@example.org) “user authorizations” through CTS.
+In addition, the chair is responsible for updating the committee’s webpage contact information, via a WebSupport Service Request.
 This update will allow for agenda and minutes to be posted without delay.

 - Student committee members should be identified on the committee roster.
 Their contact information will be forwarded to the chair or the convener by the chair of the Council to Coordinate Standing Committees.
 CCSC will arrange with IER for official changes to the roster.